-Before we establish the most important factors when choosing VPN software for torrenting, we need to get one thing straight.
+Before establishing the most important factors when choosing VPN software for torrenting, we need to get one thing straight.
 If an item is protected by copyright and doesn’t belong to you, then downloading it for free is illegal.
 However, using a torrent client like BitTorrent protected by a VPN for downloading isn’t necessarily illegal, since theoretically, you could be downloading things that aren’t protected by copyright.

-By hiding your identity, VPNs enable you to download content and remain anonymous.
+By hiding your identity, VPN providers enable you to download content and remain anonymous.
 Whether you breach copyright laws by doing so or not is none of their concern, as the idea of obtaining privacy on the web is (at this time) far more important than the unauthorized distribution of films or music.

 So, now that we’ve determined the legal limbo in which torrent users operate, let’s take a look at several key factors to watch out for when looking for the best VPN for torrenting.

 Number and location of servers